UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/myLinear_CUDA_backend/README.md

 If you are using Ubuntu 20.04 LTS, the [Version] is likely 1.7.0 to suit CUDA Toolkit 10.1

+Microsoft recommend that [Version] is 1.5.0 and CUDA Toolkit 10.0

 //The Debug Log file is stored in /tmp/myLinearDbg.txt, you can change this in myLinear.cpp

 The Cpp Debug Log will Direct Show on Screen!